 The East course played host to the first Curtis Cup in 1932.
 Perhaps it suffers from being compared with The West?
 As the bold course next door has slid down the rankings, has The East been unfairly dragged down with it simply because it couldn't possibly be better than the headliner next door?
 For many, it still ranks as one of the best heathland/ parklands in England.

-Wentworth Club Edinburgh Course
+Wentworth Club East Course Architectural Highlights

 The Wentworth Club's Edinburgh Course is the third golf course designed by John Jacobs, Bernard Gallacher, Gary Player and opened for play in 1990.